 3# click “Insert” ->”Module” to create a new module

 4# paste the below VBA code into the code window.
 Then clicking “Save” button.

-Sub AddPrefixToCell() Dim R As Range Dim W As Range Dim S As String On Error Resume Next xTitleId = "AddPrefixToCell" Set W = Application.Selection Set W = Application.InputBox("select a Range", xTitleId, W.Address, Type:=8) S = Application.InputBox("Add prefix character", xTitleId, "", Type:=2) For Each R In W R.Value = S & R.Value Next End Sub
+Sub AddPrefixToCell() Set W = Application.Selection Set W = Application.InputBox("select one Range that you want to add prefix to each cell:", "AddPrefixToCell", W.Address, Type:=8) S = Application.InputBox("Please type a prefix character:", "AddPrefixToCell", "", Type:=2) For Each R In W R.Value = S & R.Value Next End Sub

 5# back to the current worksheet, then run the above excel macro.
 Click Run button.